-The Highfin Sand Perch, Diplectrum labarum, whose common Spanish name is Serrano Espinudo is a member of the Sea Bass or Serranidae Family, known collectively as “serranos” in Mexico.
-It received its common name from length of the second, third and fourth dorsal spines which are significantly longer than the same dorsal spines of the other Sand Perches.
+The Highfin Sand Perch, Diplectrum labarum, whose common Spanish name is Serrano Espinudo, is a member of the Sea Bass or Serranidae Family, known collectively as “Serranos” in Mexico.
+Its common name is derived from the length of the second, third, and fourth dorsal spines, which are significantly longer than these same dorsal spines in the other Sand Perches.

-The Highfin Sand Perch has a long slender body with an overall grey-brown coloration, silvery-white belly, and a head with a blunt snout with a slightly projecting lower jaw.
-The head has a narrow bony cheek spur (preoperculum) that is wider than long, squarish, with 8 to 13 large spines (as pictured below), whose shape is a key to identification.
-The species has characteristic markings including a series of yellow lines: two on the anal fin, five on the caudal fin, one under the eyes, one on the dorsal spine, and six on the dorsal rays.
-They also have a purple spot on the gill covers and a black spot at the base of the tail which is more prominent in juveniles.
-They have a series of 5 or 6 squarish dark blotches on the upper sides.
-The second to fourth dorsal spines are longer (for which the fish is named) with black filaments with the second spine being at least twice as long as the first.
-The anal and dorsal fins are transparent, the pelvic fins yellow and the pectoral fins are yellow with red stripes.
-The caudal fin is concave with a longer upper lobe.
-They have transparent anal and pelvic fins.
+The Highfin Sand Perches have long slender bodies with an overall gray-brown coloration and a silvery-white belly.
+Their head has a blunt snout with a slightly projecting lower jaw and a narrow squarish bony cheek spur (preoperculum) that is wider than long that has 8 to 13 large spines (pictured below), a key to identification.
+The species has a series of yellow lines: two on their anal fin, five on their caudal fin, one under their eyes, one on their dorsal spine, and six on their dorsal rays.
+They also have a purple spot on their gill covers and a black spot at the base of their tail.
+They have a series of five or six squarish dark blotches on their upper sides.
+The second to fourth dorsal spines are longer than the others and feature black filaments; the second spine is at least twice as long as the first.
+Their anal and dorsal fins are transparent, their pelvic fins are yellow, and their pectoral fins are yellow with red stripes.
+Their caudal fin is concave with a longer upper lobe.

-The Highfin Sand Perch is fairly common and at certain times of the year and in various locations can become a pest.
-They are too small to be of interest to most, however, 10 inch fish will be retained for food by subsistence fishermen.
-When released, they will not return to the deep and are almost immediately consumed by the Magnificent Frigate Bird, Fregata manificus, who post consumption will always return to ocean twice for drinks of water which provides splendid visual entertainment.
+The Highfin Sand Perch is fairly common and can become a pest at certain times of the year and in certain locations.
+They are too small to be of interest to most, however they will be retained by subsistence fishermen.
+When released, they will not return to the deep and are almost immediately consumed by the Magnificent Frigate Bird, Fregata magnificus, providing for splendid visual entertainment.